flecsi/flecsi/README.md

 FleCSI's control and execution models provide formal nomenclature for describing poorly defined concepts such as kernels and tasks.
-FleCSI's data model provides a low-buy-in approach that makes it an attractive option for many application projects, as developers are not locked into particular layouts or data structure representations.
+FleCSI's data model supports extensible sets of physical fields using several data structures with automatic data movement between neighbors and to and from GPUs.

 # Documentation